blopker/codebook/README.md

 To see the motivations behind Codebook, read [this blog post](https://blopker.com/writing/09-survey-of-the-current-state-of-code-spell-checking/).

-Also note that Codebook is a coding spell checker, and aims to be unobtrusive by only marking spelling issues that the user controls.
-For example, there is no point in flagging spelling mistakes in external libraries that are not under the user control - this would only create clutter that the user cannot act on.
-As a consequence, Codebook only marks issues for terms where they are defined, and not where they are used.
-Correcting both the definition (flagged by Codebook) and all subsequent uses should be done by other language specific tooling - usually available as a LSP too.

 ## Status

 Codebook is in active development.
 As better dictionaries are added, words that were previously marked as misspelled (or spelled correctly), might change over time to improve correctness.